SambhavG/blog/src/posts/bend.md

 Code for this approach is in `tree.bend`.
 ## In general, implementations must be tailored for Bend
-While "if your code _can_ run in parallel, it _will_ run in parallel", it turns out that making sure your code _can_ run in parallel is not so easy.
+While "if your code _can_ run in parallel, it _will_ run in parallel", what I learned from designing these two matrix data structures is that it turns out making sure your code _can_ run in parallel is not so easy.
 You will almost certainly have to write or redesign your data to work with Bend in a way that you yourself know will be highly parallelizable - in other words, Bend isn't magic.

 This reduces the value proposition of Bend, at least for me, as I want to get my parallelism "for free" - I don't want to put in on the order of the same amount of work as I would have if I started in python and then added threads myself.
 Sure, I don't have to deal with _actual_ parallelization code, like mutexes and condition variables, but it's still quite a bit of wrangling to make Bend compute what I want in a way Bend can actually optimize.